Google Cloud Security Best Practices That Keep Your Organization’s G Suite Apps Protected

 There are 4 Google Cloud monitoring capabilities you need for G Suite:

 By monitoring your Google Cloud account, you’ll be able to track the activity that occurs within the application and identify a security breach.
 Then you will receive alerts when there’s suspicious behavior, such as unrecognized or suspect login attempts and phishing attempts.
 It will also help secure sensitive files so they can’t be improperly shared or downloaded.

 2. Monitor for Account Takeovers

-Implementing a Google Cloud monitoring solution will also help avoid account takeovers or hijacks Sometimes referred to as a Google cloud access security CASB, it will regularly scan your account, detect unusual behavior, and cut off and quarantine any threats.
-Then it will alert the admin on the account that there was an incident and provide details to help with compliance reporting and prevent future incidents.
+Implementing a Google Cloud monitoring solution will also help avoid account takeovers or hijacks.
+A Google cloud access security CASB will regularly scan your account, detect unusual behavior, and cut off and quarantine any threats.
+It will then alert the admin on the account that a threat occured and provide details to help with compliance reporting and prevent future incidents.

 3. Monitor for Cloud Malware Threats

 Because email is the most common source for malware threats, you will want to find a solution that scans the sender info, subject line, email body, attachments, links, and images for threats.
 A good Gmail Cloud threat protection solution can identify phishing and malware threats in emails and provide advanced protection.